Got a question? We’re here to answer! We’ve shared some of our most frequently asked questions to help you out.

 - Click on “Lost your password?” underneath the log in box, or click here to go there now.

 - Enter the email that you used to sign up or make your purchase (your email is also your username).

 - Follow the instructions via email to reset your password.
 You may need to check your spam or junk folder if you did not receive the email.

 How do I change my password or update my email address?

-To change your password or update your email address, simply log in to My Account, and click on either Change Password or Update Email Address in the lefthand navigation menu.
+To change your password or update your email address, simply log in to My Account by clicking on the person icon in the navigation menu.

 I do review my recent orders?

-Click here to Log In, or click the My Account link at the top-right corner from any page on the website.
+Click here to Log In, or click the person icon to the right of the navigation menu from any of our web pages.

-To the left of the My Account page, click on “View recent orders.”
+From the secondary navigation menu, click on “View recent orders.”